Shared Mobility Rocks 2023

 Less car ownership, more sustainable mobility, less emissions, and more urban space.
 What is the connection between all of them?
 Shared Mobility!

-What started as a purely European event, has taken international guests by storm which is why Shared Mobility Rocks is going on tour: In 2023, movmi teamed up with Autodelen.net and Mpact to bring Shared Mobility Rocks to Vancouver.
+What started as a purely European event, has taken international guests by storm.
+That is why Shared Mobility Rocks went on tour and in September 2023, movmi teamed up with Autodelen.net and Mpact to bring Shared Mobility Rocks to Vancouver.

 Previous editions